Importance of Mental Stimulation in Dogs

-Because Shiba Inus are so smart, they are unlikely to be satisfied simply lounging on the couch all day every day, especially when you’re at home.
+Because Shiba Inus are so smart, they are unlikely to be satisfied simply lounging on the couch all day - every, single, day.

 Shiba Inus need mental stimulation, both because it drastically improves their quality of life, but also because it can help curb the negative effects of boredom.

-If your Shiba Inu is bored - especially young Shibas - they are likely to find ways to entertain themselves.
+If your Shiba Inu is bored - especially young Shibas - they're likely to find "other" ways to entertain themselves.

 Just like humans, dogs also can feel depressed, and Shiba Inus are no less susceptible than other breeds.